hydroframe/ParFlow_Short_Course/README.md

 # ParFlow Short Course
-This directory contains examples for the ParFlow short course.
+This directory contains exercises for the ParFlow short course.
+Each one follows a specific module.